Areas of Practice

 Real Estate Disputes

 Few disputes are as contentious as those between neighbors over claims of adverse possession.
 What many believe is the property line for their land may not be the case.
-James has represented numerous landowners litigate and resolve boundary line disputes arising from adverse possession, faulty surveying, or ambiguous land descriptions.
+Evergreen’s attorneys have represented numerous landowners litigate and resolve boundary line disputes arising from adverse possession, faulty surveying, or ambiguous land descriptions.
 Relatedly, these disputes may generate title claims with title insurance companies and previous owners.
-Evergreen Property Law has experience assisting landowners navigate through these disputes.
+Evergreen Property Law has experience assisting landowners navigate through these disputes as well as those involving CC&Rs and homeowner association matters.

 Commercial Litigation